Last updated on 2026-05-15

 - Hands-on laboratory sessions to practice essential pharmacy skills.

-- Simulation activities that mimic real-world pharmacy scenarios.
+- Access to simulation activities that mimic real pharmacy scenarios.

 Career Options